Kyoko Kirigiri: Creation

 In the early versions of Danganronpa: Trigger Happy Havoc, the demo DISTRUST, the character was known as Gyaru Kirigiri (霧切ギャル, Kirigiri Gyaru) and was the original first victim in the narrative's killing game.
 In later parts of development of the games, the characters of Leon Kuwata and Sayaka Maizono were both used to establish a base body type and height.
-The developers from Spike both used as stand-ins during many stages of development, and their character designs are very recognizable as early as the scrapped project DISTRUST.
-Due to the staff dissatisfied with their designs, the development team at Spike grew tired of them and so they were the first characters to be killed in the final published game, with Kyoko replacing Sayaka in the process.
+The development team at Spike quickly grew tired of them, however, and so they were the first characters to be killed in the final published game, with Sayaka replacing Kyoko as the first victim.
 The concept behind Kyoko's traits originated from Kodaka's desire to add a detective to the first Danganronpa game.
 Although Kyoko interacts with the main character, Makoto Naegi, multiple times, Kodaka claimed he never wrote the latter to be the former's love interest.
 Instead, the interactions between Makoto and his supporting characters were created due to the latter's skills as a detective which would help the player at solving cases.

-In order to balance the cast, Kodaka conceived the idea of giving the students loose parts of their past.
-As a result, Kyoko does not stand out in the narrative due to her lack of detective skills resulting in the multiple collaborations the two teenagers make when solving murder cases.
+In order to balance the cast, Kodaka conceived the idea of giving the students no recollection of their past at Hope's Peak Academy.
+As a result, Kyoko remains the unofficial detective of the group and is not officially revealed to be a detective until later in the game.